UMAprotocol/UMIPs/Implementations/defillama-tvl.md

     - If `AggregationPeriod` is provided then series of daily TVL values should be evaluated.
 The first evaluation timestamp is set by subtracting `AggregationPeriod` from the effective price request timestamp and identifying the closest available (at or after) daily timestamp.
 The last evaluation timestamp is set the same as for scenario without `AggregationPeriod` (above).
 All available daily timestamps between the start and end evaluation (inclusive) should be evaluated.
 3. Determine TVL values for all the evaluation timestamp(s) (Step 2) from the returned `tvl` array by taking `totalLiquidityUSD` value where item's `date` matches evaluation timestamp(s).
 4. If `AggregationMethod` is provided follow the instructions of the chosen method section from the [supported aggregation methods](https://github.com/UMAprotocol/UMIPs/blob/master/Implementations/aggregation-methods.md) using the TVL time series for all the evaluation timestamps to derive single TVL value.
 In case the `AggregationMethod` was not provided or its string value is not supported use the last evaluated TVL data point for further processing.
+5. If `RawRounding` is provided follow instructions in [UMIP-117](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-117.md) to apply rounding on the raw metric based on the value of `RawRounding` parameter and use it for further processing.
-5. If `PostProcessingMethod` is provided follow the instructions of the chosen function section from the [supported post-processing functions](https://github.com/UMAprotocol/UMIPs/blob/master/Implementations/post-processing-functions.md) using the resolved TVL metric (Step 4) and post-processing function parameters from `PostProcessingParameters`.
-Otherwise use the raw TVL metric.
+6. If `PostProcessingMethod` is provided follow the instructions of the chosen function section from the [supported post-processing functions](https://github.com/UMAprotocol/UMIPs/blob/master/Implementations/post-processing-functions.md) using the rounded TVL metric (Step 5) and post-processing function parameters from `PostProcessingParameters`.
+Otherwise proceed with the rounded TVL metric.
-6. Follow instructions in [UMIP-117](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-117.md) to apply rounding on the processed metric based on the value of `Rounding` parameter and return the result as resolved price.
+7. Follow instructions in [UMIP-117](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-117.md) to apply rounding on the processed metric based on the value of `Rounding` parameter and return the result as resolved price.

 The above instructions rely on DefiLlama API `Endpoint` being accessible at the time of price resolvement.
 If it is not available the voters should attempt to resolve TVL values following the same calculation logic as found in [DefiLlama adapter](https://github.com/DefiLlama/DefiLlama-Adapters/tree/main/projects) for the project with corresponding `<PROJECT_SLUG>` name.